 normal feet with NO long toes or low heels, NO weighted or oversized shoes and

 are shod to their natural conformation the same as any normal trail horse of

 any breed should be.
-We represent any Tennessee
+I represent any Tennessee

 Walking Horse for sale or Spotted Saddle Horse for sale as honestly and